psf/black/docs/blackd.md

 - `X-Skip-String-Normalization`: corresponds to the `--skip-string-normalization` command line flag.
 If present and its value is not the empty string, no string normalization will be performed.
+- `X-Single-Quotes`: corresponds to the `--single-quotes` command line flag.
+If present and its value is not the empty string, single quotes will be performed.
 - `X-Fast-Or-Safe`: if set to `fast`, `blackd` will act as _Black_ does when passed the `--fast` command line flag.
 - `X-Python-Variant`: if set to `pyi`, `blackd` will act as _Black_ does when passed the